 - The Ditz: Halo.
 Justified in that she had a childlike innocence about life.
-(It did bring Unfortunate Implications since she was blond.)

-- Energy Beings: part of Halo's origin.
+- Energy Beings: Part of Halo's origin.
 She was actually such a being trapped in human form.

 - Everybody Knew Already: In one story, Batman is knocked out and in danger of death; the rest of the team decides to contact Bruce Wayne (who they know as their rich patron).
 To prevent them from wasting time, Alfred lets them in on the truth.
 Later, when Batman reveals his identity to the team, they pretend to be surprised.

 - Everyone Has Lots of Sex: A frequent complaint about the Winick-helmed incarnation of the series was that there was a lot of focus on the characters' sex lives.

 - Evil Luddite: An interesting version.
 Dr. Sivana's grand plan, specifically named after Ned Ludd, turns out to be to destroy all technology on Earth with a device that will also wipe the memories of every intelligent being on the planet, leaving them all blank slates for him to mold and rebuild in his own image, and let him shape a new technological foundation.

 - Fan Disservice: When Sabbac gains control over the Seven Deadly Sins in the 2003 series, he promptly unleashes Lust on the Fearsome Four, leading to the reader getting an eyeful of Shimmer and Psimon getting it on, and Mammoth and Jinx hooking up, along with the entire prison and staff of Alcatraz.